How to connect a virtual device to ADB in Genymotion SaaS?

 Before proceeding to this step, make sure that Python 3.8+ and pip3 20.9+ are installed on your workstation.

-Also, it is highly recommended to use a virtual Python environment.
+It is highly recommended to use a virtual Python environment.
+You can follow for detailed instructions.

 Install gmsaas